hlpires/reinoAnimalProject/README.md

 ---

+### Customization

-### In the javascript file you can do the complete customization of the carousel
+In the javascript file you can do the complete customization of the carousel

 ---